Adiba08/Adiba_Mahbub_Proma/README.md

 - Evaluated students by grading assignments and quizzes, and provided feedback on their work

 ## Writing Experiences
+You can check out a full profile of all my published writings [here](https://muckrack.com/adiba-proma).
+You can also check out my [medium blog](https://medium.com/@adiba.proma).
 ### Feature Writer, The Daily Star (Lifestyle and Next Step)
 **Role:**
 - Researched on local and international trends and collaborated with other writers